Brutuski/linux-wm-guide/README.md

 ## Common Keybidings

 i3 uses either  the `Alt` key (referred to as `Mod1`) or the `Win`  key(referred to as `Mod4` in the i3 config) as a `MOD` key.
 This is configured by the user during initial setup.
-Can be changed later any any time by editing the following line in the config
+Can be changed later any time by editing the following line in the config
 ```
 set $mod Mod<num>
 ```